Does unionization affect the manager–shareholder conflict? Evidence from firm-specific stock price crash risk

-This study examines whether and how labor unionization influences stock price crash risk.
-Using a regression discontinuity design that employs union elections as an exogenous shock yielding local variation in unionization, we find that unionization leads to a significant decline in stock price crash risk.
-We further explore the underlying mechanisms through which unionization affects crash risk and find that labor unions constrain managerial resource diversion and overinvestment, demand less risk-taking, and facilitate transparent information flow, which in turn reduces crash risk.
-Overall, our results suggest that unions play an important governance role.
-Our study sheds new light on a formerly under-researched beneficial impact of unionization and the role that organized labor plays in influencing extreme downside risk in the equity market.
+This study examines whether and how labor unionization influences firm-specific stock price crash risk.
+Using a regression discontinuity design that leverages locally exogenous variation in unionization generated by close union elections, we find that unionization leads to a significant decline in crash risk.
+We further explore the underlying mechanisms through which unionization affects crash risk and find that unions limit risk-taking, constrain overinvestment, and improve information flow, which in turn reduces crash risk.
+Overall, our study resolves some of the current debate over the implications of unions and sheds new light on their net impact on shareholder welfare.

 Suggested Citation: Suggested Citation